GoogleChrome/web.dev/src/site/content/en/fast/native-lazy-loading/index.md

   Although available in Chromium, the `auto` value is not mentioned in the [specification](https://html.spec.whatwg.org/multipage/urls-and-fetching.html#lazy-loading-attributes).
 Since it may be subject to change, we recommend not to use it until it gets included.
 {% endAside %}

-### Load-in distance threshold
+### Load-in distance thresholds

-All images and iframes that are above the fold—that is, immediately viewable without scrolling—load normally.
+All images that are above the fold—that is, immediately viewable without scrolling—load normally.
 Those that are far below the device viewport are only fetched when the user scrolls near them.

+Chromium's implementation of native lazy-loading tries to ensure that offscreen images are loaded early enough so that they have finished loading once the user scrolls near to them.
+By fetching nearby images before they become visible in the viewport, we maximize the chance they are already loaded by the time they become visible.

+Compared to JavaScript lazy-loading libraries, the thresholds for fetching images that scroll into view may be considered conservative.
+Chromium is looking at better aligning these thresholds with developer expectations.

+{% Aside %}
+Experiments conducted using Chrome on Android suggest that on 4G, 97.5% of below-the-fold images that are lazy-loaded were fully loaded within 10ms of becoming visible.
+Even on slow 2G networks, 92.6% of below-the-fold images were fully loaded within 10ms.
+This means native lazy-loading offers a stable experience regarding the visibility of elements that are scrolled into view.
+{% endAside %}

 The distance threshold is not fixed and varies depending on several factors:

-- The type of resource being fetched (image or iframe)
+- The type of image resource being fetched
 - Whether [Lite mode](https://blog.chromium.org/2019/04/data-saver-is-now-lite-mode.html) is enabled
   on Chrome for Android
 - The [effective connection type](https://googlechrome.github.io/samples/network-information/)